dustinlyons/nixos-config/README.md

   "secret.age".publicKeys = [ user1 system1 ];
 }
 ```
-Next, run the 'create secret' command.
-It assumes your SSH private key is in `~/.ssh/` or you can provide the `-i` flag with a path to your `id_ed25519` key.
+Now that we've configured `agenix` with our `secrets.nix`, it's time to create our first secret.
+Run the command below.
+Note, it assumes your SSH private key is in `~/.ssh/` or you can provide the `-i` flag with a path to your `id_ed25519` key.
 ```
 EDITOR=vim nix run github:ryantm/agenix -- -e secret.age
 ```